Burnley, Victoria: Industry

-It houses the studios of radio stations SEN 1116 and former radio station Melbourne Talk Radio and until 2011, it was the home of television studios of GTV-9, on Bendigo Street.
-The GTV-9 site is being re-developed in 2012 by the Lend Lease Group to create up to 550 new residences.
-A light industrial park opened in the early 2000s (decade), housing GE Australia and Amrad Pharmaceutical Research.
+Burnley houses the studios of radio station 1116 SEN and until 2011, it was the home of television studios of GTV-9, on Bendigo Street.
+The GTV-9 site was re-developed by Lendlease to create new residences in 2013.
+A light industrial park opened in the early 2000s (decade), housing General Electric Australia and Amrad Pharmaceutical Research.
 In 2006, the headquarters of the Metropolitan Fire Brigade was built adjacent to the exit of the Burnley Tunnel.

-More recently commercial business park Botanicca was constructed on Swan Street in the 2010s to house the head offices of David Jones and Country Road Group along with Harris Scarfe and Forever New.
+More recently commercial business park Botanicca was constructed on Swan Street in the 2010s to house the head offices of David Jones and Country Road along with Harris Scarfe and Forever New.
+In early 2024, David Jones relocated its head office to Docklands.
 The complex also has a 4-star boutique hotel Element by Westin.

 The eastern end of Swan Street is notable for its many new and second-hand building supply and furniture shops.
 Hotels in Burnley include the Rising Sun and the Grand (which also contains a highly rated restaurant).